SolCat/Semantic-Webooks/README.md

 # Semantic-Webooks
-A Web semantic project about art books available on https://www.goodreads.com/.
+A Web semantic project about some art books available on https://www.goodreads.com/.

 1. CSV-to-RDF conversion
 2. SPARQL Queries